 Eligibility for a Parent PLUS Loan does not depend on the borrower’s credit scores or debt-to-income ratios.

-The borrower of a Parent PLUS Loan must not have an adverse credit history.
+However, the borrower of a Parent PLUS Loan must not have an adverse credit history.

-What causes an adverse credit history:
+What is considered an adverse credit history:

 Increased Loan Limits with a PLUS Denial